 GUIDELINES

-This policy applies to all individuals supported by UC-NCORP Federal grant funds who are authorized to travel for benefit of the program.
+This policy applies to all individuals supported by UC-NCORP Federal grant funds who are authorized to travel for benefit of the UC-NCORP program.
 This includes Principal Investigators, Co-Principal Investigators, affiliate investigators, research nurses, clinical research professionals and regulatory staff who travel to represent UC-NCORP at National Clinical Trials Network (NCTN) and NCI Community Oncology Research Program (NCORP) Research Base meetings.
-In addition, this policy covers site visits, UC-NCORP Business meetings, and other project-related travel, as approved.
+In addition, this policy covers site visits, UC-NCORP Business meetings, and other UC-NCORP project-related travel, as approved.

 Office of Management and Budget guidelines are utilized for reimbursement rates for mileage.
-For attendance to research base meetings the staff is permitted to stay in the designated conference hotel for standard room rate only under the Research Base negotiated group rate.
+For attendance to research base meetings the staff is permitted to stay in the designated conference hotel for standard room rate under the Research Base negotiated group rate.

 All requested travel should be submitted to the Administrator at a minimum of 30 days prior to date of travel utilizing Travel Request Form (3017F1).
-All travel is pre-approved by the Administrator and/or Leadership Council in collaboration to support requested travel.
+All travel is pre-approved by the Administrator and/or Leadership Council.

 All travel by privately owned vehicle or rental car is conducted under the terms and conditions of the Federal grant which requires the use of seat belts and prohibits texting while driving for all UC-NCORP reimbursed travel.

-UC-NCORP funds travel to Research Base meetings, site visits, and other approved meetings.
-All UC-NCORP members supported for this travel are required to conduct themselves professionally according to the NIH Grants Policy Statement, Section 4.1.32 (Trafficking in Persons).
+UC-NCORP funded travelers to Research Base meetings, site visits, and other approved meetings are required to conduct themselves professionally according to the NIH Grants Policy Statement, Section 4.1.32 (Trafficking in Persons).

 UC-NCORP supported travel, requires the use of U.S. flag air carriers for all Foreign travel (i.e., Canada) from departure to entry.